Prior to Procedure

 It typically takes 2 visits to have a crown placed.
 Before these appointments, you and your dentist will decide which type of crown is best for you.
 Different materials are used to create permanent crowns, such as:

 - Metal, such as gold

 You will also have dental exams.
 The dentist will evaluate the health of your tooth's roots.

 It is also important that you talk to your dentist if you take any medications, herbs, or supplements.
 You may need to stop taking some medicines up to 1 week before the procedure.

 In addition, tell your dentist if you have any heart conditions or joint replacements.
 You may need to take antibiotics to prevent infection.

 The First Visit

-The dentist will numb the area surrounding the tooth, usually by injecting a local anesthetic into the gum.
-Next, the dentist will prepare the tooth for the crown.
+The area surrounding the tooth will be numbed, usually by injecting a local anesthetic into the gum.
+Next, the tooth will be prepared for the crown.
 The surfaces will need to be filed down.
-If you are missing part of the tooth, the dentist may need to add material to the tooth so that the crown can be placed.
+If you are missing part of the tooth, material may need to be added to the tooth so that the crown can be placed.
 This filling material is called a crown buildup.

-The dentist will make impressions of your tooth and the surrounding teeth.
+Impressions will be made of your tooth and the surrounding teeth.
 This is to make sure that the new crown will not impact your bite.
 The impressions will be sent to a dental lab where the crown will be made.
 If you are planning to have a porcelain crown, the dentist will help you select a shade that looks like your natural tooth color.
-Finally, the dentist will protect your tooth by placing a temporary crown on it.
+Finally, your tooth will be protected by placing a temporary crown on it.
 The permanent crown should be ready in 2-3 weeks.

 The Second Visit